einsteinguang/interactive_highway_simulation/README.md

 The learned behaviors and some other behaviors are coded with C++ and ported to python with boost python.
 The reason to use c++ is that the learned behavior need to execute hundreds of Monte-Carlo-Simulation in each decision step and is really time-consuming.
 As the paper states, we use multi-thread functionality to speed up the computation.
-The source code is not ready to be published, but the library is contained in this repository as `mc_sim_highway.so`.
+The source code is available as catkin package here [mc_sim_highway](https://github.com/einsteinguang/mc_sim_highway).
+In case you have build issues with that package, the built library is already provided in this repo as `mc_sim_highway.so`.

 # Customizing your own behavior